Heidijvr/GifTastic/README.md

 ## GifTastic

 GIPHY API used to create a dynamic web page populated with gifs of choice.
 The assignment was completed by using JavaScript and jQuery to change the HTML, combined with CSS and images for styling purposes.
+[Play the GifTastic game](https://github.com/Heidijvr/GifTastic)
+ .
 This project is part of the front-end curriculum for the University of Washington Part-time Coding Bootcamp.

 -----